kaustubhk24/blog-portfolio/blog/2021-01-04-data-types-in-vb-net.md

 ### **String**

-String Data types used to Save words in varible Like �abc', Its size depends on platform implementation. example
+String Data types used to Save words in varible Like  abc', Its size depends on platform implementation. example

 ```vb title="file.vb"
 Dim str As String= "PQR"